Picolab/pico-engine/GETTING_STARTED.md

 5. Still in the old UI, click the "install" link beside the enabled version, this may take a minute so grab a soda. navigate back to old UI and refresh.
 6. Refresh the visual UI, click on the Owner Pico, then on its Rulesets tab
-7. Find your ruleset in the dropdown under "Available rulesets", then click on the "add ruleset" button (click browser back button and refresh)
+7. Find your ruleset in the dropdown under "Available rulesets", then click on the "add ruleset" button (click browser back button and refresh) note your new ruleset in visual UI.

 Repeat the steps above for each of the two rulesets in the `krl` folder.
  * `io.picolabs.pico` is used by each Pico to keep track of itself and its children